isomerpages/pa-artseverywhere/pages/Featured Artists.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/BRAHMASTRA_ENSEMBLE.jpg">
 </div>
-<p>My Identity: Beyond Artistry is a dance musical inspired by the journey
+<p><strong>My Identity: Beyond Artistry</strong> is a dance musical inspired
-of five creative professionals from various fields including film, music, and dance.
+by the journey of five creative professionals from various fields including film, music, and dance.
 Come experience their stories and how creativity is woven into the fabric of their existence.
 Featuring compositions by multi-award-winning composer and accomplished flautist Niranjan Pandian, and choreography by various dance collectives and institutions.</p>
 <p></p>
-<p>About Brahmastra Brahmastra Ensemble is an Indian fusion collective led
+<p><strong>About Brahmastra</strong> Brahmastra Ensemble is an Indian fusion
-by Indian classical flautist, Niranjan Pandian, which harmonises Indian folk, fusion, and traditional melodies into a singular tapestry of sound.
+collective led by Indian classical flautist, Niranjan Pandian, which harmonises Indian folk, fusion, and traditional melodies into a singular tapestry of sound.
 The ensemble has been featured in local and international festivals as their original compositions and arrangements bring different communities together.</p>
 <p></p>
 <p>(Image Credit: Birabu Photography)</p>
 <hr>
-<p>Fringe Activities
+<p><strong>Fringe Activities </strong>
 <br>Presented by Brahmastra, Damaru Singapore, and Manimaran Creations</p>
 <p></p>
 <p></p>